eProsima/Fast-DDS/roadmap.md

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

+* Realtime support: Allocations QoS.
+See #344
-* Realtime support: Decrease dynamic memory allocations
+* Realtime support: Non-blocking calls.
+See #345
+* Transport priority QoS
+* DDS x-types 1.2

 ## Long term

 The following list of features are proposals regarding the longer-term evolution of the product even though development of these features has not yet been scheduled for a release in the near future.
-Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap
+Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap.

+* Full DDS API compliance
+* Shared memory transport
+* Intra-process zero-copy transport
+* Waitsets
+* Low bandwidth transports
+* ISO 26262 compliance